The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Discussion

 \subsubsection{The emitting regions and excitation of H$_2$O}

 From the data and analysis included in this and previous work, it is clear that infrared water spectra observed from inner disks trace a range of emitting regions producing different line widths and different excitation (Figure \ref{fig: concl_figure}).
-This picture is naturally expected by disk models (Section \ref{sec: water_overview}) and provided good fits with slab models that include a distribution of temperatures \citep{liu19}, yet the absence of spectrally-resolved observations, the several uncertainties in the physical and thermal structure of inner disks (both radially and vertically), and the possibility of non-LTE excitation made previous thermo-chemical modeling of infrared water spectra challenging and degenerate \citep[e.g.][]{meijerink09,kamp13,antonellini15,woitke18,bosman22}.
+This picture is naturally expected by disk models (Section \ref{sec: water_overview}) and provided good fits to rotational lines using slab models that include a distribution of temperatures \citep{liu19}.
+Yet, the absence of spectrally-resolved observations, the several uncertainties in the physical and thermal structure of inner disks (both radially and vertically), and the possibility of non-LTE excitation made previous thermo-chemical modeling of infrared water spectra challenging and degenerate \citep[e.g.][]{meijerink09,kamp13,antonellini15,woitke18,bosman22}.
 Without direct support from spectrally-resolved line kinematics, the modeling of MIRI spectra will still have to essentially rely on fitting line fluxes from different $E_{u}$ and $A_{ul}$ to reconstruct the radial and vertical distribution of water vapor across disk radii.
-The analysis included in this work identifies some useful guidelines: \begin{itemize} \item Rotation diagrams of observed water spectra will reveal large spread and curvature across energy levels (Figures \ref{fig: rot_diagr_grid} and \ref{fig: concl_figure}), indicative of optically thick emission (current results suggest a column density of a few $\times 10^{18}$~cm$^{-2}$) from a range of excitation temperatures ($\approx$~300--1100~K); MIRI spectra will for the first time reveal the full spread of observed rotation diagrams and better measure the observable column density by detecting weak lines with low $A_{ul}$. \item Single-temperature slab models in LTE can be expected to provide good fits to JWST spectra over narrow ranges of $E_{u}$ and within the same band (e.g. the ro-vibrational bending mode around 6.5~$\mu$m), but the rotational spectrum at $> 10$~$\mu$m, which overall spans a very large range in $E_{u}$ from a larger emitting area, will require accounting for gradients in excitation conditions (at least a temperature gradient as a function of disk radius). \item Using the spectrally-resolved line shape and FWHM from ro-vibrational CO spectra as observed from the ground, which are available or being observed for all JWST targets in Cycle 1, Figure \ref{fig: concl_figure} can provide general guidance on the expected FWHM for water lines as a function of $E_{u}$, which models can use to determine the emitting regions in disks. \item The ro-vibrational bands at 2.7 and 6.5~$\mu$m show different temperature and non-LTE excitation as compared to the rotational lines at $> 10$~$\mu$m, and trace different disk regions as shown by their different FWHM (Section \ref{sec: analysis}); modeling of JWST spectra will need to account for these differences in excitation conditions. \item The infrared water spectrum can be expected to first approximation to be rotationally in LTE, but not vibrationally, similarly to what observed in CO spectra (Section \ref{sec: discuss_1}); detailed analysis of MIRI spectra might reveal more subtle non-LTE effects in the rotational excitation too \citep{meijerink09}. \item Obtaining a good model fit to the observed water spectra will be important for the correct analysis of emission from other molecules too, e.g. the organics at 13--15~$\mu$m that are blended with water (Figure \ref{fig: spitz_compar}); future analyses should therefore use models that reproduce the curvature in rotation diagrams, i.e. either a series of slab models or a temperature profile $T(r)$ \citep[e.g.][]{liu19}. \end{itemize}
+The analysis included in this work identifies some useful guidelines: \begin{itemize} \item Rotation diagrams of observed water spectra will reveal large spread and curvature across energy levels (Figures \ref{fig: rot_diagr_grid} and \ref{fig: concl_figure}), indicative of optically thick emission (current results suggest a column density of a few $\times 10^{18}$~cm$^{-2}$) from a range of excitation temperatures ($\approx$~300--1100~K); MIRI spectra will be sensitive to detect a larger part of the spread of observed rotation diagrams and better measure the observable column density by detecting weak lines with low $A_{ul}$ (Figure \ref{fig: lte_mod_fancy}).